 Overall regarding health and safety, between the period 2011-2017 the company has had a 45% improvement in health and safety.
-Today we stand at 95% compliance to health and safety standards in forestry.
+Today we stand at 95% compliance to health and safety issues

 Grievances from the workers and the community are handled as they unfold.
-Over 70 grievances from the workers have registered and 63 of them concluded in the last 12 months.
-Also 28 grievances from the community against the company have been received and 24 are concluded.
-On the other hand, 10 grievances from the company against the community have been received and 05 have been concluded through the same system.
+Over 70 grievances from the workers have been registered and 63 successfully handled in the last 12 months.
+Also 11 grievances from the community against the company have been received and all successfully handled.
+On the other hand, 14 grievances from the company against the community have been received and all successfully handled through the same system.